Don’t confuse a negotiating ploy with finished legislation. Don’t confuse politics with policy.

 But anyone who had been claiming that our legislators are unable to multitask and are hiding from this city’s pressing issues — and used this cafeteria legislation as a case in point — is not yet tall enough to ride the ride.

 Both Safaí and Peskin claim that one of their goals was to start a conversation.
 That’s what you’d say if starting a conversation is all you manage to do.
-But it’s hardly a wild notion that a conversation is warranted: Some 7 million square feet of new offices could be conjured into being by the inchoate Central SoMa Plan, and it’s a legit concern that dead ground-floor space and insular tech employees will lead to an unwanted facsimile of mid-Market (where tech outfits were treated to tax breaks to “revitalize” the area and, instead, ensconced themselves self-contained fortresses).
+But it’s hardly a wild notion that a conversation is warranted: Some 7 million square feet of new offices could be conjured into being by the inchoate Central SoMa Plan, and it’s a legit concern that dead ground-floor space and insular tech employees will lead to an unwanted facsimile of mid-Market (where tech outfits were treated to tax breaks to “revitalize” the area and, instead, ensconced themselves within self-contained fortresses).

 A city regulating tech cafeterias is a splashy news story, but a city regulating land use is not — it happens every day.
 San Francisco is a process-heavy realm that likes to talk and talk — and talk — but sometimes talking is warranted.